Vidyadhara

+Iconography

+Sondani relief

+A buff sandstone doorframe fragment from Sondani, near Mandsaur, now in the National Museum, New Delhi, depicts a large flying celestial couple beside a smaller standing couple in an architectural niche.
+The museum record identifies the sculpture as Flying celestial and gives its accession number as 51.94.

+Prithvi K. Agrawala described the same object as "a flying Gandharva couple and a standing Mithuna".
+The more general identification as a flying celestial or Vidyadhara-type figure is also possible, since celestial beings such as Vidyadharas, Gandharvas and Yakshas often overlap in Indian religious art.

+The fragment has also been compared with Jain celestial and guardian imagery.
+Its architectural context as a doorframe may suggest an auspicious or protective threshold function, and Jain tradition includes yakshas and yakshis as subsidiary deities associated with Tirthankaras.
+The apparent nudity of the smaller standing pair may also recall the Digambara Jain visual language of the sky-clad body.
+However, because the fragment does not preserve a Tirthankara, inscription, or specific yaksha-yakshi attributes, a Jain identification remains only a possibility rather than a secure attribution.

 In Hinduism

 In Hindu epics

 In the Hindu epics, Vidyādharas are described as essentially spirits of the air.
 They are described as doing different activities in the epics like gazing at human prowess with astonishment, strewing flowers watching a combat, rejoicing with music and laughter, crowned with wreaths and fleeing with their wives from danger.
 They possess great magical powers like the ability to diminish their size.
 They are endowed with epithets describing them as "doers of good and devoted to joy".
 They also live in Gandhamandhana mountain and other Himalayan mountains with Kinnaras.
 They are also described residing on Mount Krauncha, on Citrakuta where Rama saw Vidyadhara women playing, in the hills of Malabar and in the Khandava forest.
 They are also seen in Kubera's court, headed by their leader Chakradharman and in Indra's palace under Vipracitti.
 A third leader of the Vidyadharas is described to the wise Jambavan.
 In the epic Mahabharata, Vidyadharas are described as following Indra with other semi-divine beings to the serpent-sacrifice of Janamejaya.
 In the epics, the women of the Vidyadharas, called Vidyadharis are described to possess great beauty, and were victims of kidnapping by demons like Ravana.
 In the Ramayana, Sundarkanda Verses 1.22 to 1.26 describe the plight of Vidyadharas and their women following the pressure exerted on Mount Mahendra by Hanuman while taking his position in his attempt to leapcross the ocean.